VilleKylmamaa/WorkoutLogAPI/README.md

 # Installation

-1. Starting with version 3.3 of Python, all the necessary tools should be automatically included.
-In case they are not, you need to install [Pip](https://pypi.org/project/pip/).
+1. If not already installed, install the newest version of [Python](https://www.python.org/downloads/) and [Pip](https://pypi.org/project/pip/).

-2. Install required packages (Flask, Flask-RESTful, Flask-SQLAlchemy, SQLAlchemy) by running the command prompt command:
+2. Install the project and required libraries (Flask, Flask-RESTful, Flask-SQLAlchemy, SQLAlchemy, etc.).
+In the root folder, where the file setup.py is located, run the following command prompt commands:

  ```
+ pip install -r requirements.txt
  pip install -e
  ```

-in the root folder, where the file setup.py is located.

 3. To run the API server in localhost, in the root folder, either run the bat file: